Optimal Regularization for Performative Learning: Analysis in the over-parameterized setting

 where $X^{(k-1)}=[x_1^{(k-1)}, \ldots, x_n^{(k-1)}]\in \mathbb R^{n\times p}$ and $y^{(k-1)}=[y_1^{(k-1)}, \ldots, y_n^{(k-1)}]\in\mathbb R^n$.
 Note that, when $\theta_k$ is given by \eqref{eq:thetak}, the risk $\mathcal{R}(\Sigma, \theta_k, \thetapop)$ as defined in \eqref{eq:risk} is a random quantity since the data $\{X^{(\ell)}\}_{\ell=1}^{k-1}$ and the noise contained in the labels $\{y^{(\ell)}\}_{\ell=1}^{k-1}$ are random.
 This makes it challenging to characterize optimal ridge penalty and optimally-tuned risk.
 To address the challenge, we first establish a \emph{deterministic} equivalent of the risk at the performative fixed point.
 We next optimize such deterministic equivalent and study the effect of performativity on the optimal regularization.

 \paragraph{Deterministic equivalent of the performative fixed point.} First, note that, if we regard the performative effect as small and aim at characterizing its effect on the fixed point up to the leading (first) order, it suffices to do two iterations of the recursion in \eqref{eq:thetak}.
 In fact, the labels $y^{(k-1)}$ are linear in $D\theta_{k-1}$, so we expect that, after two iterations, the performative fixed point is reached up to fluctuations of order $O(\|D\|_{\rm op}^2)$.
-This is still a random quantity, so we apply techniques from \cite{han2023distribution} (and more precisely from \cite{ildizhigh}) to derive a deterministic equivalent. \begin{theorem}[Excess risk -- over-parameterized] Let $R>0$ be a constant s.t.\ $\thetapop, \theta_0\in B_p(R)$.
+Now, the risk after two iterations is still a random quantity, so we apply techniques from \cite{han2023distribution,ildizhigh} to derive a deterministic equivalent.
+The formal statement is below and the proof is deferred to Appendix \ref{app:pf}. \begin{theorem}[Excess risk -- over-parameterized] Let Assumption \ref{assum:model} hold with $x \sim \N(0, \Sigma)$.
+Let $R>0$ be a constant s.t.\ $\|\thetapop\|_2, \|\theta_0\|_2\le R$.
 Assume that $\kappa, \sigma, \lambda\in (1/M, M)$ and $\|\Sigma\|_{\mathrm{op}},\ \|\Sigma^{-1}\|_{\mathrm{op}} \le M$ for some constant $M>1$.
 Then, there exists a constant $C=C\left(M, R\right)$ such that for any $\delta \in (0,1/2]$, with probability at least $1-Cpe^{-p\delta^{4}/C}$,

 where